NVIDIA/NeMo-Framework-Launcher/README.md

 This comparison is an apple-to-apple assessment, ensuring that we evaluate the relative performance of the two machine types under equivalent conditions and configurations.

-The tables and charts below show the performance results.
+The tables and charts below show the performance results for SD v1.

 - NVIDIA DGX SuperPODs (16 x 8 x A100 80GB for Stable Diffusion Res=512 model)